Camphul/kind-local-platform-bootstrap/README.md

 - `ingress-nginx` that uses hostPort 80/443 TCP so you can access it through `localhost:80` / `localhost:443`
 - more stuff to come

+## License

+This project is licensed under the terms of the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).
+See the [LICENSE](LICENSE) file for details.